bzawad/visualizer/README.md

 # Music Visualizer

-A powerful music visualizer that supports multiple WAV files with various visualization types.
+A music visualizer that supports multiple WAV files with various visualization types.
 Perfect for analyzing and comparing audio files visually.

 ## Features